sergiomeneguzzo/Expense-management/README.md

 - **🔐 Passport Authentication**: Secure user authentication with Passport.js.
 - **📧 Email Confirmation**: Email verification implemented using Nodemailer.
 - **🗄️ MongoDB Atlas**: A cloud-hosted NoSQL database for data storage.
-- **💨 Cache Implementation: A custom cache system is implemented to improve the performance of the backend.
+- **💨 Cache Implementation**: A custom cache system is implemented to improve the performance of the backend.

 ## ✨ Key Features
 - **📊 Expense Tracking**: Add, edit, and track your daily expenses.